 Emerson Wellness Center provides consultation services for all staff and faculty.
 Psychotherapy and mental health assistance are provided only to undergraduate and graduate students.
 If you are looking for psychological assistance, please contact your primary care physician or visit your health insurance's website to find a mental health provider.
 You may also be able to access care through Emerson's Employee Assistance Program (EAP).

 How to Help a Student in Need

-Outside of times when there is immediate concern, there are times when you have the unique opportunity to listen, provide support, and make a difference in a student’s life.
+Outside of times when there is immediate concern, there may be times when you have the unique opportunity to listen, provide support, and make a difference in a student’s life.
 It is most important that the student feels heard and validated and knows that you feel confident getting them the help they may need.
 If you are not sure how to help a student, we encourage you to call or email Counseling Services for a consultation.
-Sometimes, the best option for the student may be a referral to Counseling and Psychological Services.
-Tips that may help include:
+Sometimes, the best option for the student is a referral to Counseling Services.
+Tips that may help when speaking with students include:

 - TALK with the student in private when you both have time.

 - LISTEN carefully in a sensitive, non-threatening way before giving an opinion or advice.

 - GIVE hope.
 Assure the student that things can get better if they let you help find additional resources.

 - AVOID judging, evaluating, and criticizing even if the student asks your opinion.

 - HELP the student identify options for action and probable consequences.

 - MAINTAIN clear and consistent boundaries and expectations.